Skipton: Buses

-Skipton bus station was rebuilt in 2009 and is the focal point for bus services throughout the local area.
-Key routes link the town with Clitheroe, Harrogate, Ilkley, Malham and Preston (service 280).
-Services are operated by Stagecoach Merseyside & South Lancashire, Harrogate Bus Company, Keighley Bus Company and North Yorkshire County Council.
+Skipton bus station on Keighley Road was rebuilt in 2009 and is the focal point for bus services throughout the local area.
+Key routes link the town with Burnley, Clitheroe, Grassington, Harrogate, Ilkley, Keighley, Malham, Preston and Settle.
+Services are operated by Stagecoach Merseyside & South Lancashire, Harrogate Bus Company, Keighley Bus Company, Lonsdale Buses and North Yorkshire Council.

 Roads

 Skipton lies close to the junction of the A65 road (from Leeds to the Lake District) and the A59 (from York to Liverpool).
 The northern section (A65 & A59) of the £16.4 million Skipton by-pass opened in December 1981; the rest of the 6 mi route (A629) opened in October 1982, greatly reducing journey times to the Dales.

 The M65 motorway signs Skipton as an eastbound destination from its eastern junctions in Burnley, but terminates at Colne; the route to Skipton continues as the A56 as far as its terminating roundabout with the A59.